 Messages written in Pine are published utilizing a file editor application named “pico”.The pico can also be applied from the UNIX to build and publish other files.
 By default, pico splits long lines between words, which provides a more normal display in most mail-reading applications.

-The finger command is one important command of Unix commands cheat sheet.
+The finger command is one important command of the Unix commands cheat sheet.
 It is utilized to show details about users on UNIX systems.
 Finger reveals a particular user’s complete name, last login, and when the user saw their mail.
 If you wanted to obtain details about a particular user, you would enter finger user_name.
 If you wanted to find a particular user on the Internet, just type finger username@host.
 You can also improve the performance of the finger by adding choices to the finger command.
 For example, if you have someone’s full user ID, then enter finger -m username, which is much faster than the regular finger command.

 finger [-mlsqibfwhp] [username]